genomicsclass/book/pages/adjusting_with_linear_models.md

 Note that the histogram is not flat.
 Instead, low p-values are over-represented.
 More than half of the genes on the final list are autosomal.

-# Adjusting with liner models
+# Adjusting with linear models

-We have already noted that processing date has an effect on gene expression thus we will try to _adjust_ for thi s by including it a model.
+We have already noted that processing date has an effect on gene expression thus we will try to _adjust_ for this by including it in a linear model.
 When we perform a t-test comparing the two groups it is equivalent to fitting the following linear model:

 $$Y_{ij} = \alpha_j + x_i \beta_{j} + \varepsilon_{ij}$$